 Is any type of nonprofit organization or governmental organization exempt from the H1B cap?
 No, only those that engage in RESEARCH are exempt from the cap.
 8 CFR 214.2(h)(19) tells us the following in this respect:

 My bachelor's degree is unrelated to the occupation?
 In such a scenario it is important to speak with an experienced H1b visa lawyer to determine if this is in fact the case.
 A good H1b visa lawyer may be able to find the proper connection by evaluating the specific courses you took and your work experience.
-By focusing on specific courses and your work experience, it may be possible to obtain an evaluation equating your education and work experience (or just education) to the equivalent of a certain degree.
+By focusing on specific courses and your work experience, it may be possible to obtain an evaluation equating your education and/or work experience to be equivalent to a specific United States degree.

 How much visa H1B experience do you have?
 From first contact, you'll have complete confidence that you are dealing with an experienced H1B Visa Attorney with strong H1 visa knowledge and experience.
 In fact, while Lightman Law Firm is experienced in many areas of immigration law, H-1B visas are among our most common and sought after services.
 We work with employees and employers in a wide range of professional fields, and with foreign nationals from across the United States and the world.
 Due to our experience in the field, we were recently asked to contribute our thoughts on the H-1B visa program and its impact on IT solution providers.
 See the following link for access to this article: H-1B Jobs: IT Solution Providers at a Disadvantage.